CT3 Secure Storage Achieves Breakthrough First-Month Results with 3.21+ Petabytes Stored

 Q4: What are the main challenges facing decentralized storage networks?

-Key challenges include ensuring consistent data retrieval speed and uptime, managing the complex economics of a distributed provider network, navigating legal and compliance issues, and achieving widespread ease of use to compete with established cloud giants.
+Key challenges include ensuring consistent data retrieval speed and uptime, managing the complex economics of a distributed provider network, addressing legal and compliance issues, and achieving widespread ease of use to compete with established cloud giants.

 Q5: Why would 22,000+ users try a new storage platform?